If you’re moving to Germany on a job seeker visa or to study, you may have heard the term “Blocked Account” or Sperrkonto.

 This is the amount deemed to be the minimum sum necessary for a single person’s basic subsistence in Germany.
 More on cost of living in Germany in general here.

 Who is a Blocked Account for, and what is the process to open one?

-Most commonly, blocked bank accounts are a necessity for students.
+Most commonly, blocked German bank accounts are a necessity for students.

-However, you may also need a blocked bank account if you’re moving to Germany from outside the EU and don’t have an immediate source of income upon arrival.
+However, you may also need one if you’re moving to Germany from outside the EU and don’t have an immediate source of income upon arrival.

 This is dependent upon your country of origin and the visa application criteria as stipulated by the German Embassy or Consultate there.